spapadias/wharf/README.md

 The vertex classification experiment validates whether the random walks produced and maintained by Wharf are capable of producing graph embeddings of high quality that can be effectively used in a downstream vertex classification task.
 The experiment can be run using a script called `vertex-classification.sh` located in `experiments/scripts/`.
 Note that for the vertex classification experiment the user should checkout to the `vertex_classification_exp` branch and use that code.

 The easiest way we can reproduce the vertex classification experimental results in Figure 11a of [1] is to open, select the appropriate parameters, and run the `vertex-classification.sh` script located in `experiments/scripts/` of the `vertex_classification_exp` branch.
 However, the same results can be obtained after running the executable `vertex-classification` located in `build/experiments/` for the corresponding datasets and set of parameters.
 Note that because the vertex classification is a supervised task, i.e., requires the true labels of the vertices to be classified, we should also set the proper label file of the dataset used in the script `experiments/bin/vertex-classification.py` (line 11).
-Bellow we demonstrate the output on `Cora` dataset for a example set of parameters:
+Bellow we demonstrate the output on `Cora` dataset for a example set of parameters that we run on our laptop:

 ```
 $ ./vertex-classification.sh  # run the script from the script/ folder